Friday, April 25, 2025

 # # #

-and later, large parts of Europe).
+and later, in large parts of Europe).
 There are no records of such turmoil in regions where there is little economic growth.

 -- The Pursuit of the Millenium by Herman Cohn, Oxford, 1957, p.
 22 and on.